hemilabs/heminetwork/api/protocol/README.md

 ### Header

-The message header contains metadata:
+The message header includes metadata crucial for processing the message:

-- `command` is the name of the command being called.
+- **`command`**: Specifies the command being executed.
-- `id` is a string used to uniquely identify each request.
+- **`id`**: A string used to uniquely identify each request.
 Responses will have the same `id` as the request, making it possible to match requests to responses.

+  > [!NOTE]
-Message IDs should be randomly generated.
+  > Message IDs should be randomly generated.

 ### Payload

 The payload type depends on the command being called.
-Please refer to the documentation for specific API you wish to use.
+Please refer to the documentation for more details on the specific API you wish to use.

+---
+## 📄 License

+This project is licensed under the [MIT License](../../LICENSE).